antoinechedin/gem-hunt/README.md

 The first version of this game was made in Android during my computer science bachelor's degree.
 There were no animations and no tutorial making the game very unclear and barely playable.
-A few years later, I received an email from a user who really wanted to understand how to play, and it gave me the strength to take over the project.
+A few years later, I received an email from a user who really wanted to understand how to play, and it gave me the motivation to take over the project.
 I started over again from scratch, but this time with Unity since it was a good opportunity to learn how to use the engine.

 Now there's a tutorial, new animations and art and the game is translated in